 First, let’s cover the most common tape ‘Rolls’ and when to use them.
-These types of tapes are best around the perimeter of the base (excluding the front hairline, and rear part used with contour tape) with roughly 1mm gap from the edge of the hair system.
+These types of adhesive tape for hair systems are best around the perimeter of the base (excluding the front hairline, and rear part used with contour tape) with roughly 1mm gap from the edge of the hair system.

 Secondly, front and rear hairline, we recommend using ‘Contour Tape’.
-Coming in different sizes as you can see from the picture above, it’s essential to keep in mind that this tape is better suited for the varying of the client’s hairlines so on the front and back of the toupee.
+Coming in different sizes as you can see from the picture above, it’s essential to keep in mind that this adhesive tape for hair systems is better suited for the varying of the client’s hairlines so on the front and back of the toupee.

 ‘Lace front tape’ is the most popular tape used by men all over the world.
 They look the same as Contour Tapes.
 However, these are thinner and provide a more natural-looking hairline, completing the quality of any toupee for men.